March 27 & 28, 2021 | ATX | $278

-Join us for three days of classes, model access shoots and more in a weekend seminar that is designed to help students learn everything necessary to get started shooting off-camera flash portraits.
+Join us for two days of classes, model access shoots and more in a weekend seminar that is designed to help students learn everything necessary to get started shooting off-camera flash portraits.

 • Flash basics and operation